1-minute Summary

 Now in “SEO Architecture & Writing” (SAW), the Writing includes any website content, not merely text.
 This brief history of the underlying tech explains:

-Entity-based knowledge graphs and LLMs are fundamentally different.
-Google and other big tech firms are now racing to integrate the two.
-Knowledge graphs are rather structured, showing relationships among key nodes.
-Picture the public transit map of a big city.
+• Entity-based knowledge graphs and LLMs are fundamentally different.
+Knowledge graphs are rather structured, showing relationships among key nodes of meaning.
+Picture a city’s public transit map.
 LLMs, on the other hand, are more free-form, like a brain’s sprawling, tangled network of nerve connections, wherein topics are related in fine gradations of similarity (via numbers in a vector database).

-Uniting the two databases entails Retrieval-Augmented Generation (RAG), a technique essential for creating GPTs tailored to specific fields of expertise or to a firm’s cloud.
-RAG marries knowledge graphs or any separate group of information with LLM processes, to achieve the Holy Grail of enterprise computing: Replacing costly executives with AI.
-For example, a specialized GPT can integrate all State laws with ChatGPT to create a legal GPT assistant that replaces paralegals and probably plenty of junior attorneys as well.
+• Uniting the two databases entails Retrieval-Augmented Generation (RAG), a technique essential for creating GPTs tailored to specific fields of expertise or to a firm’s cloud.
+RAG marries knowledge graphs or any separate group of information with LLM processes, to achieve the (un?)Holy Grail of enterprise computing: Replacing costly executives with AI.
+For example, a specialized GPT can integrate all State laws to create a legal GPT assistant that replaces paralegals and probably plenty of junior attorneys as well.

-Important Caveat: AI/LLM replacement of experts and managers requires that most if not all expert information and company cloud content respectively is available to RAG.
-For example, because top medical journals aren’t free, retail-level medical GPTs buy limited, incomplete access, meaning that a truly good doctor can do better.
-On the other hand, many professions, like SEO writing, law, and graphic design, follow established public rules or guidelines, so that dedicated GPTs can replace a big portion of billable time.
-Professional firms with integrity will tell you this, and price services accordingly.
+• AI/LLM replacement of experts and managers requires that most if not all expert information and company cloud content respectively are available to RAG.
+For example, because top medical journals aren’t free, retail-level medical GPTs buy limited, incomplete access, meaning that a truly good doctor can still do better.
+On the other hand, most professions follow established public rules and guidelines, so that dedicated GPTs can replace a big portion of billable time.

 The Future: The Durability of Entity Classifications